Replicable-MARL/MARLlib/docs/source/algorithm/jointQ_family.rst

     - Monotonic Value Function Factorisation(QMIX) is one of the value decomposition versions of IQL.
     - Agent architecture of QMIX consists of two modules: ``Q`` and ``Mixer``.
-    - QMIX only applies to cooperative task mode.
+    - QMIX is applicable for cooperative and collaborative task modes.

 Workflow
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^